deepakmaurya9648/SwiftBloc/README.md

 **Happy coding with SwiftBloc! 🎉**

-For more examples and advanced usage, check out our [example projects](./Examples/) folder.
+Want to learn more?
+Check out our [example projects](/Example) to see SwiftBloc in action!